 Collection agencies lack the legal muscle and ability required to obtain judgments and enforce payments through post-judgment collection through the courts in Dallas.
 Typical tactics of collection agencies involve contacting debtors by phone and mail.
 The aggressive and unprofessional approach of many collection agencies has led to statutory restrictions embodied in the Fair Debt Collection Practices Act.

-As a licensed attorney and Dallas debt collector, Mr. Emerick understands that filing suit against the debtor is your only realistic way to recover your money.
+As a licensed attorney and Dallas debt collector, Mr. Emerick understands that filing suit against the debtor is your only realistic way to recover your businesses’ money.
 Before filing a lawsuit, Mr. Emerick’s law office may negotiate with a debtor, but normally, Mr. Emerick will file a lawsuit seeking a judgment on the amount owed.

-From there, Mr. Emerick uses his 35 year legal experience and all available legal remedies to secure payments from debtors.
-Some solutions may involve skip-trace and asset-search, then after judgement, garnishments of bank accounts, and turnover of the debtor’s assets.
+From there, Mr. Emerick uses his 35-year legal experience and all available legal remedies to secure payments from debtors.
+Some solutions may involve skip-trace and asset-search, then after judgment, garnishments of bank accounts, and turnover of the debtor’s assets.
 If you are frustrated by unsuccessful attempts to recover debts and monies owed, contact a seasoned collection lawyer in Dallas, Sam Emerick at the Law Offices of Sam Emerick, P.C.

-Established in Dallas Texas in 1982 our law firm has been representing clients in commercial collections for more than 35 years.
-At the Law Offices of Sam Emerick, P.C., we are focused on providing excellent services to our clients.
+Established in Dallas Texas in 1982 our law firm has been representing clients in commercial debt collection for more than 35 years.
+At the Law Offices of Sam Emerick, P.C., we are focused on providing excellent services to our commercial clients.

 Our firm works one-on-one with your business in order to provide personalized legal solutions.
 I personally take the time to analyze and understand your business and research a solution.
 By getting to know you and your company and becoming thoroughly acquainted with the circumstances of your case, I am able to provide the best advice and guidance when you need it most.

 We offer very competitive pricing, with hourly charges less than $175 per hour, and specialize in working your case quickly, efficiently, and with a view toward sending you a check.
 We are able to answer questions and provide status reports to keep our clients informed.
 In addition, we do not drag matters out unnecessarily.